Pray With Us

 Services

-Our Shabbat worship begins Friday evening at 6:30 p.m. with both Kabbalat Shabbat and Ma'ariv.
+• Our Shabbat worship begins Friday evening at 6:00 p.m. with both Kabbalat Shabbat and Ma'ariv.
 It's a wonderful time for couples, individuals and families to gather and greet Shabbat and following the service, kiddush gives us time to schmooze.
 A few times a year, we welcome Zamru, an independent, progressive minyan celebrating Shabbat through expressive, musical prayer.
-Zamru meets monthly at TJC at 6:30 p.m. service followed by a potluck dinner.
-When Zamru meets that service runs concurrently with our 6:30 p.m.
-Friday service.
+Zamru meets at TJC at 6:30 p.m. and the service is followed by a potluck dinner.

 There are also a number of age-appropriate family and youth services (see youth servces tab for details) that meet during the school year.